antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2.md

 Vagabond Course: Investigating Intra-tumor Heterogeneity in Neuroblastoma
 =================================

-*Analyse tumor heterogeneity in neuroblastoma using the R2 data analysis platform*
+*Analyse tumor heterogeneity in neuroblastoma using the web-based genomics analysis and visualization platform R2*

 This resource is located online at http://r2-training-courses.readthedocs.io